nectarboy/dsi-sound-converter/README.md

 ```
 `path` can be a single file or a directory of files to convert

 `-p` can be optionally included to playback the file if converting a single file.
-(You will need to have the Pyaudio package installed)
+(You will need to have the PyAudio package installed)